actions/attest/README.md

   with:
     # Path to the artifact serving as the subject of the attestation.
 Must
     # specify exactly one of "subject-path" or "subject-digest".
 May contain
-    # a glob pattern or list of paths.
+    # a glob pattern or list of paths (total subject count cannot exceed 64).
     subject-path:

     # SHA256 digest of the subject for the attestation.
 Must be in the form